Tips for Dealing with Urinary Incontinence (For Women)

 What is urinary incontinence (UI)?

-UI is the inability to control the flow of urine.
+UI is when you have trouble controlling the flow of urine.
 This can range anywhere from leaking a little urine when you strain, sneeze, or cough, to a total lack of control of urine.
 UI is not painful.
-If you experience pain with incontinence, notify your doctor, as this can be a sign of infection.
+If you have pain with incontinence, talk to your provider, as this can be a sign of infection.

 UI can be caused by pregnancy, childbirth, obesity, and surgery or radiation therapy for gynecologic or pelvic cancers.
 These events can change the nerves and muscles used to control urine flow.
 There are things you can do to improve your bladder health and strengthen the muscles in your pelvic floor (the muscles and supportive tissue located below the bladder).